Neotys-Labs/neoload-cli/README.md

 NOTE: The 'forget' action undos the above note, in cases where static zones were in use by test-settings at first, but then were changed to use dynamic zones where Docker attaches make no sense.

+NOTE: When using the 'detach' or 'forget' actions and containers are running, they will be stopped.
+ There will be a prompt/check if stdin is attached to this process (typically not the case in CI)

 ### Pre-connecting Docker in Preparation for Consecutive Test Runs